Murder ballad: Definition

 The term ballad, applied to traditional or folk music, means a narrative song.
 Within ballads, the "event song" is dedicated to narrating a particular event, and the murder ballad is a type of event song in which the event is a murder.
 This definition can be applied also to songs composed self-consciously within, or with reference to, the traditional generic conventions.
 Atkinson, referring to traditional English ballads, comments that "there is no shortage of murders in the corpus of ballads [...] and few of them are concealed with any success."

-Perspectives are numerous.
 Some murder ballads tell the story from the point of view of the murderer, or attempt to portray the murderer in a somewhat sympathetic light, such as "Tom Dooley".
 A recording of that song sold nearly four million copies for The Kingston Trio in 1958.
 Other murder ballads tell the tale of the crime from the point of view of the victim, such as "Lord Randall", in which the narrator becomes ill and discovers that he has been poisoned.
 Others tell the story with greater distance, such as "Lamkin", which records the details of the crime and the punishment without any attempt to arouse sympathy for the criminal.
 Supernatural revenge wrought by the victim upon the murderer sometimes figures in murder ballads such as "The Twa Sisters" (also known as "Binnorie" or "Minnorie" Child Ballad #10).

 Daniel A. Cohen comments that the murder ballads should be distinguished from a related genre, "dying verses", intended for reading rather than singing, a New England tradition from the 18th century.
-Their relation to courtship murders came in with the 19th century.
+Their relation to courtship murders came in the 19th century.